Robert Baden-Powell, 1st Baron Baden-Powell: Mafeking

 Baden-Powell returned to South Africa before the Second Boer War.
+In July 1899, under orders from Sir John Ardagh, Major A. E. Latham from the South African section of the Intelligence Department tasked Baden-Powell to travel to Mafeking to collect intelligence on the Boers at the border with Transvaal.
 Although instructed to maintain a mobile mounted force on the frontier with the Boer Republics, Baden-Powell amassed stores and established a garrison at Mafeking.
 The subsequent Siege of Mafeking lasted 217 days.
 Although Baden-Powell could have destroyed his stores and had sufficient forces to break out throughout much of the siege, especially since the Boers lacked adequate artillery to shell the town or its forces, he remained in the town to the point of his intended mounted soldiers eating their horses.
 The town had been surrounded by a Boer army, at times above 8,000 men.

 The siege of the small town received much attention from both the Boers and international media because Lord Edward Cecil, the son of the British Prime Minister, was besieged in the town.
 The garrison held out until relieved, in part thanks to cunning deceptions, many devised by Baden-Powell.
 Fake minefields were planted and his soldiers pretended to avoid non-existent barbed wire while moving between trenches.
 Baden-Powell did much reconnaissance work himself.
 In one instance, noting that the Boers had not removed the rail line, Baden-Powell loaded an armoured locomotive with sharpshooters and sent it down the rails into the heart of the Boer encampment and back again in a successful attack.